NCIP/gdc-docs/docs/Encyclopedia/pages/TCGA_VCF_1.1.md

             entry in the INFO column.
 "DB" in the INFO column indicates that the variant exists in dbSNP.

-    2. Multiple INFO sub-fields can be associated with a single variant record using ";" as a separator (e.g., Line16).
+    b.
+Multiple INFO sub-fields can be associated with a single variant record using ";" as a separator (e.g., Line16).
 Line21 has a violation as "/" is used as a separator in INFO column.

-    3. If INFO field "VLS" is defined for a record, its value can only be 0, 1, 2, 3, 4, or 5 based on whether the mutation is wildtype, germline, somatic, LOH, post-transcriptional modification, or unknown.
+    c.
+If INFO field "VLS" is defined for a record, its value can only be 0, 1, 2, 3, 4, or 5 based on whether the mutation is wildtype, germline, somatic, LOH, post-transcriptional modification, or unknown.

-10. Validation of **FORMAT** sub-fields:
+`10.` Validation of **FORMAT** sub-fields:

     a.
 FORMAT column for a variant record contains a colon-separated list of all pre-defined FORMAT sub-fields (identified by "ID" value in the